CCCR’s research and innovation is based on four programmatic pillars:

 These areas of specialty inform our cross-cutting themes of:

-- creative writing and acts of representation
+- creative writing and the ethics of representation;

-- Indigenous knowledges and cultural landscapes
+- Indigenous narratives and inclusion;

-- creative education and cultural employment
+- creative practice and health.

 IPSI conducts research related to poetry and publishes and promulgates the outcomes of this research internationally.
 IPSI aims to develop new communities of poetry and to make new links between poets wherever they are.
 It aims to celebrate the complexity and variety of poetry and, while doing so, to bring poetry to the attention of as wide an audience as possible.

 The Future Heritage program recognises heritage as a rapidly evolving field of contemporary cultural practices.
 It focuses on research that maps and describes changing forms of practice and participation, and on practical collaborations with cultural institutions and communities that conserve and enliven tangible and intangible heritage and build new forms of heritage.